mrisher/smtp-sts/reporting.md

 redirect the entire SMTP session (perhaps by overwriting the resolved MX record of the delivery domain) can perform such a downgrade or interception attack.

 Because such "downgrade attacks" are not necessarily apparent to the receiving MTA, this document defines a mechanism for sending domains to report on failures at multiple parts of the MTA-to-MTA conversation.

-Specifically, this document defines a reporting schema that covers:
+Specifically, this document defines a reporting schema that covers failures in routing, STARTTLS negotiation, and both DANE [@!RFC7671] and STS (TODO: Add ref) policy validation errors.

-   *
+Implementers establish a policy by publishing a TXT record in the DNS which instructs comliant sending MTAs to deliver reports of delivery and STARTTLS failures in the appropriate format to the specified endpoint.

+This document is intended as a companion to the specification for SMTP MTA Strict Transport Security (MTA-STS, TODO: Add ref).

 ## Terminology